mrrobot16/contract-maker/packages/contracts-v0/README.md

-# Contract Creator V0
+# Contract Maker Contracts using Hardhat

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks: